Playa El Yaque, Venezuela: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you choose the right kind.
-The majority of adapters currently available are simply plug changers and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Check that you get the correct kind.
+A lot of adapters available are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most places.

 Luggage scale to avoid fees